Prohibited and Non-Approved Active Substances

 Withdrawn active substances

-Large numbers of substances have been withdrawn following reviews.
-This may be for reasons of safety or because companies took commercial decisions not to support substances through the review process.
-National reviews have been conducted in the UK in the past, but this work has in recent years been co-ordinated at EU level under Council Directive 91/414/EEC and Regulation (EC) 1107/2009.
+Large numbers of substances have been withdrawn following reviews and renewal.
+This may be for reasons of safety or because companies took commercial decisions not to support substances through the review or renewal process.
+National reviews have been conducted in the UK in the past, but this work was in recent years co-ordinated at EU level under Council Directive 91/414/EEC and Regulation 1107/2009.
+However, a GB renewal programme now takes place as set out in Regulation (EC) 1107/2009.